kevinbluer/bluer-notes-jekyll/quotes.md

 # Quotes

 "We're not just growing food...we're growing culture.
-It changes your culture, outlook, the fundamentals...""
+It changes your culture, outlook, the fundamentals..."

+"If you don't aim too high, then you aim too low."